Germany’s Commitments For 2022: Animal Welfare Labels On Meat And Plant-Based Push

 The amount of antibiotics used will be monitored and reduced, and transporting live farm animals to third countries outside of the EU will be forbidden.
 The only exception will be if the routes have “proven animal welfare-friendly supply facilities.”

-The new coalition will also put forward a roadmap to reduce animal experiments, including the research and development of alternatives.
+The new coalition will also put forward a roadmap to reduce animal experiments, including the research and development of animal-free alternatives.

 The German government plans to develop a new national food strategy by 2023 concentrated on and aligned with the recent dietary trends across the country.

-Also advertising food with high ammounts of salt, fat, or content to children under 14 will no longer be allowed next year.
+Also advertising food with high ammounts of salt, fat, or sugar content to children under 14 will no longer be allowed next year.
 And the government promises to develop “scientifically sound reduction targets” for salt, fat, and sugar.
 These will be customized to cater to specific target groups, it says.

 The country is moving towards organic foods too.
 By the end of the decade, Germany intends to make 30 percent of its farming organic.
 This is up from the EU’s own target of 25 percent.